wolfspyre/MySQL_Createrepo/README.md

 MySQL_Createrepo
 ================

-a script to pull packages from Oracle's MySQL packages and subsequently create yum repos from the result
+This is a simple script to download a list of the RPMs released for the various major version of MySQL It will then parse it, and subsequently download the needed RPMs Afterwards, it will place them into a directory structure condusive to a yum reposiroty tree, and can do the createrepo part.

+This script is copyright 2012 Datapipe.
+It's not perfect yet, suggestions/fixes are welcome.